 Vendors and Products in the Event Stream Processing Market

-7 March 2021 W. Roy Schulte
+8 November 2023 W. Roy Schulte

-The proliferation of streaming event data is driving more use of event stream processing (ESP) software platforms.
+The proliferation of streaming event data is driving more use of event stream processing (ESP) platforms.
 ESP platforms provide development-time and run-time facilities that make it easier for developers to build applications that process streaming data “in motion.”
 They operate on event data as it arrives before (optionally) landing it into a database, file store, or in-memory data grid.

 ESP applications generate complex events by performing stateful calculations on moving time windows of event data.
 Some ESP applications implement stream analytics to update real-time dashboards, send alerts, forward intermediate results (complex events) to other applications, or trigger immediate actions in response to situations that have been detected (i.e., sense-and-respond behavior).
 Other ESP applications implement stream data integration pipelines to filter, enrich and transform input data and then load the data into data stores for subsequent processing (typically for analytics).